 The Second Punic War (218-201 BC):

 The Second Punic War, also known as the Hannibalic War, was sparked by Hannibal's attack on Saguntum, a Roman ally in Spain.
 Hannibal, a brilliant Carthaginian general, crossed the Alps with his army and invaded Italy, inflicting a series of devastating defeats on the Romans.
-However, Rome's resilience and strategic leadership eventually turned the tide of the war.
+On the flip side, Rome's resilience and strategic leadership eventually turned the tide of the war.
 Roman forces, led by Scipio Africanus, invaded North Africa and defeated Hannibal at the Battle of Zama in 202 BC.
 Carthage was forced to cede its territories in Spain, dismantle its fleet, and pay a massive indemnity.

 The Third Punic War (149-146 BC):

 The Third Punic War was a short but brutal conflict that resulted in the complete destruction of Carthage.
 Fueled by a desire for revenge and a fear of Carthaginian resurgence, Rome declared war on Carthage on a pretext.
-Roman forces besieged Carthage for three years before finally capturing and destroying the city.
+That said, roman forces besieged Carthage for three years before finally capturing and destroying the city.
 The remaining Carthaginian population was either killed or enslaved, and the territory was annexed by Rome.

 Tren & Perkembangan Terbaru